Indiethon/donation-tracker/README.md

 - Open `config.json` and change desired settings.
 Make sure to save!
 - Start the tracker. `npm start`

+If a page can't load in the dashboard, try disabling your ad blocker.

 # Simple Docs

 ## Passwords